adtzlr/matadi/README.md

 ```

 ## Hints
 Please have a look at [casADi's documentation](https://web.casadi.org/).
 It is very powerful but unfortunately does not support all the Python stuff you would expect.
-For example Python's default if-statements can't be used in combination with a symbolic boolean operation.
-If you use `eigvals` to symbolically calculate eigenvalues and their corresponding gradients please call gradient and hessian methods with `Mat.gradient([defgrad], modify=True, eps=1e-5)` to avoid the gradient to be filled with NaN's.
-This is because the gradient of the implemented eigenvalue calculation is not defined for the case of repeated equal eigenvalues.
-The `modify` argument adds a small number `eps=1e-5` to the diagonal entries of the input data.
+For example Python's default if-else-statements can't be used in combination with symbolic conditions (use `math.if_else(cond, if_true, if_false)` instead).